rafaelRiv/rafaelRiv/README.md

 ## Hi 👋, I am Rafael Prévost, a Software Developer at [Evernow](https://www.evernow.com)

 - Passionate about backend programming
-- A functionnal programmer enthousiaste
+- A functionnal programmer enthousiaste but not neglecting OOP
 - Starting to explore depending types and OS dev.
 [See the progress](https://rafaelriv.github.io/piblog/).
 Be patient, it is the beginning of the journey.

 ### Knowledge